tashian/heal.lgbt/content/_index.md

 [Trauma & Recovery](https://www.amazon.com/Trauma-Recovery-Aftermath-Violence-Political/dp/0465087302) — great book about the nature of trauma

 ### Movies to Watch
-[Trip of Compassion](https://vimeo.com/ondemand/tripofcompassion), about MDMA trials in Isreal for trauma release
 [The Work](https://en.wikipedia.org/wiki/The_Work_(film)), about trauma release inside Folsom prison

 ### Being a Helper